tubiz/woo-rave/readme.txt

 *   __Multiple payment channels__ available for your customers.
 * 	__Seamless integration__ into the WooCommerce checkout page.

+= Note =

+*	You will need to set your store country to either Nigeria, Kenya, Ghana or South Africa in the General tab on the WooCommerce settings page
+*	Currencies supported by Rave: NGN, USD, EUR, GBP, KES, GHS, ZAR

 = Suggestions / Feature Request =